Criminal case against Cosby could hinge on credibility

 As in all U.S. criminal cases, the burden would be on prosecutors to persuade a jury to find Cosby guilty beyond a reasonable doubt.
 Credible testimony by Constand would be essential to their case, lawyers not involved in the proceedings said.

-Undermining an accuser's credibility could be central to Cosby's defence, said Tom Mesereau, a California defence lawyer who represented Michael Jackson in his successful defence against sex crime charges.
+Undermining an accuser's credibility could be central to Cosby's defense, said Tom Mesereau, a California defense lawyer who represented Michael Jackson in his successful defense against sex crime charges.

 Wednesday's police affidavit seeks to use Cosby's words against him in several ways.
 It quotes Constand's memory of what Cosby said to her on the night in question, statements Cosby made in an interview with police in January 2005, and conversations Cosby had with Constand's mother in early 2005.